-The tricky part is meeting the requirements of a common law marriage.
-These requirements are not as easy as some may think.
-Many people incorrectly assume that a common-law marriage is sealed after a certain time period of living together.
-The truth is, it goes much deeper than that.
+These requirements are not as easy as some may think to achieve.
+Many people incorrectly assume that a common-law marriage is sealed after a certain time period of living together, but it’s not always so simple.

-Thankfully, this was not a new area for her.
-She said, “Generally, the Social Security Administration will recognize a common-law marriage as valid if the following requirements are met.
+“Generally, the Social Security Administration will recognize a common-law marriage as valid if the following requirements are met:

 Second, there must be an agreement to marry.
 This agreement must: